HMS Snake (1797): Career

 In the spring of 1804 Commander Roberts commanded a small force based at New Providence in the Bahamas.

 Lloyd's List reported on 20 August 1805 that a French privateer had captured the American brig Angel, Spih, master, as Angel was sailing from St Domingo to Philadelphia.
 Snake recaptured Angel, which came into Port Royal, Jamaica.

 Between March and August 1807 Snake underwent a Middling Repair at Chatham.
 In July Commander Thomas Young recommissioned her for the Leith Station.
 In August Snake was at the Nore and so was among the vessels that benefited from the proceeds of the Danish vessels detained there.
 The vessels Printz Frederick, Freden, Elizabeth, Vrow Anna, Margdretha, Anna Elizabeth, and Cecilia were detained between the 26 and 29 August, and Cupido was detained on 1 September.

 On 15 October Snake was in company with Piercer and Leyden at the capture of the Danish brig Narhvalen and so later shared in the proceeds.

 Between April and May 1809 Snake was at Sheerness being converted from a sloop to a brig.

 On 24 June 1809 Snake and Fancy were in company and so later shared in the proceeds from the capture of the Danish galliot Catherina.

 On 21 July the brig Johanna Catherina, a prize to Snake, arrived at Leith.

-On 22 July 1809, the Snake and Fancy approached the town of Hammerfest in Norway.
-Before reaching Hammerfest, the two vessels had looted the village of Hasvik.
+On 22 July 1809, Snake and Fancy approached the town of Hammerfest in Norway.
+Before reaching Hammerfest, the two vessels had successfully attacked the village of Hasvik.
 The following battle between Hammerfest's two two-cannon batteries and the Royal Navy warships with a combined number of thirty-two cannon between them was unusually intense and did not end until the Norwegian cannons had run out of gunpowder after about 90 minutes of combat.
 Both warships had suffered a number of cannonball hits and had at least one fatal casualty; a sailor who was buried at the local cemetery.
 During the battle, the local populace evacuated the town, and Snake and Fancy remained in the town for eight days after the Norwegian defenders withdrew.
 The crews sacked the empty town before withdrawing.

 Lloyd's List reported on 1 August that Fortuna had arrived at Aberdeen.
 Snake had captured her off North Cape.

 On 8 August, Snake captured a Danish galliot, name unknown.
 The sales proceeds were remitted from Gothenburg.